 The CMS Center for Medicare and Medicaid Innovation (Innovation Center) will execute up to 12 cooperative agreements with states, whose Medicaid agencies will implement the model with one or more “care-delivery partners” in their communities.

-The Notice of Funding Opportunity is now available.
-Applications must be submitted by 3:00 p.m.
+The Notice of Funding Opportunity is no longer available.
+Applications must have been submitted by 3:00 p.m.
 EST, May 6, 2019.